rideau-info.com

 Why Parliament Blamed By

-In November 1830 the government of Britain changed, a reform government was voted in, a government that was opposed to large scale spending for the defence of the colonies, including Canada.
+In November 1830, a Reform government was voted in, a government that was opposed to large scale spending for the defence of the colonies, including Canada.
 If this government had been in power in 1826, the Rideau Canal would never have been constructed.

 In March 1831, when the issue of the Rideau Canal was put before Parliament, a committee was set up to investigate the matter.
 They held two days of hearings on March 21 and 24.
-They called several witnesses, including Lt-Col. Edward Fanshaw of the Royal Engineers, who had served on the Kempt Committee and Major General Sir Alexander Bryce.
-A wide range of topics was covered, from why the Rideau Canal was needed in the first place, to a detailed analysis of the various cost increases.
+They called several witnesses, including Lt.
+Col. Edward Fanshaw of the Royal Engineers, who had served on the Kempt Committee, and Major General Sir Alexander Bryce.
+A wide range of topics was covered, from why the Rideau Canal was needed in the first place, to detailed analyses of the various cost increases.
 The Rt.
 Hon.
-Robert Wilmot Horton, the Under Secretary of State, detailed the issue of authority, including the recommendation to proceed with the project without waiting for the Parliamentary grants, and the impossibility of working within the confines of annual Parliamentary grants using the contract system.
-He noted that “Colonel By is a servant of the Ordnance Department” [Moon p.53] and that the responsibility for the cost estimates rested with the Board of Ordnance.
+Robert Wilmot Horton, Under Secretary of State, detailed the issue of authority, including the recommendation to proceed with the project without waiting for the Parliamentary grants, and the impossibility of working within the confines of annual Parliamentary grants using the contract system.
+He noted that “Colonel By is a servant of the Ordnance Department” and that the responsibility for the cost estimates rested with the Board of Ordnance.
 Somehow those facts appear to have been lost on Treasury and Parliament.

-There was obviously a lot of political maneuvering going on and somehow the Board of Ordnance was able to sidestep the blame for exceeding the Parliamentary grants.
+There was obviously a lot of political manoeuvring going on and somehow the Board of Ordnance was able to sidestep the blame for exceeding the Parliamentary grants.
 The Treasury Minute doesn’t blame Ordnance, it specifically blames John By.
 In fact they used By’s own detailed cost estimates, which he had sent to Ordnance, against him.
-We know that By didn’t willfully defy Parliament, but that’s what the Minute alleges.
+Colonel By didn’t wilfully defy Parliament, but that’s what the Minute alleges.

-By never got the chance to stand before Parliament to defend himself.
-On June 15, 1832, while By was still in Canada, a Parliamentary Committee in London heard testimony from several individuals including Colonel Durnford, Commanding Engineer of the Royal Engineers in Canada and William Sargent, Superintendent of the Commissary Department.
+Colonel By never got the chance to stand before Parliament to defend himself.
+On June 15, 1832, while Colonel By was still in Canada, a Parliamentary committee in London heard testimony from several individuals including Colonel Durnford, Commanding Engineer of the Royal Engineers in Canada, and William Sargent, Superintendent of the Commissary Department.
 That seems to have been the last official hearing into the matter.

-By handed command of the Rideau Canal over to Captain Bolton on September 1, 1832 and later that month, together with his family, voyaged from Bytown to Quebec City.
-He set sail from Quebec City aboard the troopship “Brothers” on October 21 and arrived in Chatham, England on November 25, 1832
+Colonel By handed command of the Rideau Canal over to Captain Bolton on September 1, 1832, and later that month, together with his family, voyaged from Bytown to Québec City.
+He set sail from Québec City aboard the troopship Brothers on October 21 and arrived in Chatham, England on November 25, 1832.

 Back in England

-What did By expect in terms of recognition?
+What did Colonel By expect in terms of recognition?
 Clearly the first thing he wanted was to have his named cleared in public.
 On a personal level, he certainly thought that he should have received some military honour.
-In a letter written on February 26, 1833, he noted his desire to be made “a king’s A.D.C., for the sake of the rank” [Moon p.77].
-The king had the power to appoint aides-de-camp and, in the military, it would have conveyed the rank of full Colonel on Lieutenant-Colonel By.
+In a letter written on February 26, 1833, he noted his desire to be made “a King’s A.D.C., for the sake of the rank.”
+The King had the power to appoint aides-de-camp and, in the military, it would have conveyed the rank of full Colonel on Lieutenant Colonel By.

-On July 22 1833 he wrote to Major General Pilkington, Inspector General of Fortifications with a request that “I may be honored with some public distinction as will show that my character as a soldier is without stain, and that I have not lost the confidence or good opinion of my Government.”
-[Passfield, pg.
-35].
+On July 22, 1833, he wrote to Major General Pilkington, Inspector General of Fortifications, with a request that “I may be honored with some public distinction as will show that my character as a soldier is without stain, and that I have not lost the confidence or good opinion of my Government.”

 Sacred to the memory of